roman-milk/roman-milk.github.io/aunt-hazels-hairy-pussy.md

+===

- ****** Aunt Hazel's Hairy Pussy ****** bygeronimo_appleby© The way my aunt's face twisted, eyes glazed with the sublime pleasure, her mouth open in a silent scream, fascinated me.
+The way my aunt's face twisted, eyes glazed with the sublime pleasure, her mouth open in a silent scream, fascinated me.
 I knew myself just what sensations caused my aunt's reaction for I felt them too.
 I knew how simply fucking delightful it was to move together, our bodies joined, the flesh squelching when my dick slid in and out, a piston of purely natural engineering and design.

  This, I thought, was a celebration of life, an extension of Earth Day, the reason my aunt and I had driven up to the moors in the first place.